Get Video Assessment

 This is the hardest part.
 Consistency.
 Every day.
 In every detail.

-Your Instagram post looks professional — but your proposal is a Word document in Times New Roman.
-Your website radiates quality — but your email signature is a patchwork.
-These breaks cost you credibility.
-And credibility is what carries prices.
+Your Instagram post looks professional, but your proposal is a Word document in Times New Roman.
+Your website radiates quality, but your email signature is a patchwork.
+With those breaks, you lose credibility.
+And without credibility, you cannot hold your prices.

 The Swiss Context: Quality Is the Baseline